Does the expense of owning a chinchilla give you pause?

 Long story short, chinchillas are friendly, love the interaction with each other but still need some personal space to thrive.

-First, your chinchilla will need plenty of the following items.
+Your chinchilla will need all of the following items.

 So, what does this all add up to?

-Well, chinchilla dust is a must-have and will only run you about $5.00-$7.00 dollars per month if you purchase the large containers and offer your chinchilla one dust bath every few days.
+Chinchilla dust is a must-have and will only run you about $5 to $7 dollars per month, if you purchase a large container and offer your chinchilla one dust bath every few days.

-If you miss a dust bath, your chinchilla will remain odor-free.
+You should give it 2 to 3 dust baths per week.
+Don’t worry.
+If you miss a dust bath occasionally, your chinchilla will remain odor-free.

 The only odor that ever remits from my chinchilla is the chinchilla pee on the shavings after about 3 days of not being changed.